10 Most Sustainable Wineries in Napa

 Renowned in the wine world for the estate’s “Rock Blocks”—vine blocks dedicated to some of founder Cliff Lede’s favorite rock songs and albums to differentiate the vineyards during redesign—Cliff Lede Vineyards focuses on producing estate wines from their 60 acres in the Stags Leap District.

-In 2015, both their winery and vineyards were awarded with a Napa Green Certification, which recognizes farming and production methods that meet and exceed more than 20 local, state, and federal “best practices.”
-Some of these practices include conversion to no tillage to reduce erosion between vines, recycling of winery process water for landscaping, the use of solar panels to reduce energy use by 90% and vineyard workers being employed year-round for full-time employment benefits.
+In 2015, both their winery and vineyards were awarded a Napa Green Certification, which recognizes farming and production methods that meet and exceed more than 20 local, state, and federal “best practices.”
+Some of these practices include conversion to no tillage to reduce erosion between vines, recycling of winery process water for landscaping, the use of solar panels to reduce energy use by 90%, and vineyard workers being employed year-round for full-time employment benefits.

 Pine Ridge Vineyards

-Pine Ridge Vineyards, Photo Courtesy of Crimson Wine Group
+Pine Ridge Vineyards, Photo courtesy of Crimson Wine Group

 5901 Silverado Trail, Napa, CA 94558, (800) 575-9777